 - provide language or sign interpreter, if you need one

 - listen to your needs and take your concerns seriously

-- undertake an initial risk assessment within one working day in line with the victim witness service standard
+- undertake an initial risk assessment within two working days, in line with the victim witness service standard

-- A single point of contact will be offered to you either from the Casework Team or from one of the partner agencies
+- provide a single point of contact either from the Casework Team or from one of the partner agencies

-- if you choose to work with the caseworker, they will develop an action plan to resolve the complaint
+- develop an action plan to resolve the complaint

-- with your consent, we will work with other agencies (police, housing officers, schools, etc) on the agreed actions to solve your complaint and take actions against the person who is causing the incidents, where possible
+- work with other agencies if you give your consent (police, housing officers, schools, etc) on the agreed actions to solve your complaint and take actions against the person who is causing the incidents, where possible

 - support you throughout the process